SMati000/simple_web_store/readme.md

         - You can find the password in the `compose.yaml` (username: `root`)
         - The database name is `porkycakes`
         - In this repo, DB is already initialized with some minimum data, but there is also a script to do that `/db/populate_db.sql` which you could run from PhpMyAdmin.
 Take into account the database will be initialized by the api when in its first run, then you can use the script.
+    - API:
+        - You can find the API documentation in a swagger: http://localhost:8083/swagger-ui/index.html#/

 ## Limitations
 - When uploading a product, the image has to be one of the available in `porkycakes-react/public/assets`, otherwise it won't work.